tsarax/DB-HW5/README.md

 ## Usage

-From the command line, navigate to the project directory (`path/to/DB-HW5/`)
+From the command line, navigate to the project directory (`cd path/to/DB-HW5/`)

 ```shell
 python3 loader.py